carolinedunn/RPi-photoframe/README.md

 ---

-## 7. Troubleshooting
+## 8. Troubleshooting

+**"Syncing photos from Google Drive..." never goes away:**
+- Check the terminal for error messages
+- Confirm the folder is shared as "Anyone with the link" (Viewer)
+- Confirm the Google Drive API is enabled in your Google Cloud project
+- Confirm your API key is correct in the config

+**`403 forbidden` error in terminal:**
+The Drive API is not enabled for your API key.
+Go to console.cloud.google.com → APIs & Services → Library → search "Google Drive API" → Enable.

+**`0 files found` in terminal:**
+The folder sharing setting is wrong.
+Open Google Drive, right-click the Slideshow folder → Share → make sure it says "Anyone with the link" not "Restricted".

-**Screen goes blank:** Make sure the script is running — it calls `xset s off` and `xset -dpms` on startup.
-You can also add these to `/etc/xdg/lxsession/LXDE-pi/autostart`:
+**Screen goes blank:**
+The script calls `xset s off` and `xset s noblank` on startup.
+If blanking still occurs, add these lines to `/etc/xdg/lxsession/LXDE-pi/autostart`:
 ```
 @xset s off
 @xset -dpms
 @xset s noblank
 ```

-**Weather shows "unavailable":** Check your latitude/longitude values and that the Pi has internet access.
+**Weather shows "unavailable":**
+Check your latitude/longitude values and that the Pi has internet access.
 The script retries every 10 minutes automatically.

-**Images not loading:** Confirm the folder path in the config and that photos are in `.jpg`, `.jpeg`, `.png`, or `.gif` format.
+**Images not loading from cache:**
+Supported formats are `.jpg`, `.jpeg`, `.png`, `.gif`, and `.webp`.
+Other formats (HEIC, RAW, etc.) are not supported — convert them to JPG before uploading to Drive.

-**Font looks wrong:** If `/usr/share/fonts/truetype/dejavu/DejaVuSans.ttf` is missing, install it:
+**Font looks wrong:**
+If `/usr/share/fonts/truetype/dejavu/DejaVuSans.ttf` is missing, install it:
 ```bash
 sudo apt install -y fonts-dejavu-core
 ```